kailash-manasarovar/statement/docs/index.md

 Are the cyber-stalkers who fed me information and evidence about actual crimes simply decent Dénia citizens unable to get help via any normal security routes?

-Could such staggering criminality have been normalized by the Spanish police and government because you have to be a porn-addict to know about it, and so many men are, from all walks of life, and every echelon of society?
+Could such staggering criminality have been normalized by the Spanish police and governments in Spain, and abroad, because so many people know about it, and you have to be a porn-addict to know about it, and so many men are completely lost in porn, from all walks of life, and every echelon of society?

 ## Why was I in Dénia?